utnet-org/utility/docs/practices/testing/python_tests.md

 # Basics

-The infrastructure is located in `{framework}/pytest/lib` and the tests themselves are in subdirectories of `{framework}/pytest/tests`.
+The unc-infra.tructure is located in `{unc-infra./pytest/lib` and the tests themselves are in subdirectories of `{unc-infra./pytest/tests`.
 To prepare the local machine to run the tests you'd need python3 (python 3.7), and have several dependencies installed, for which we recommend using virtualenv: